wp-plugins/facebook-feed-grabber/readme.txt

 == Upgrade Notice ==

+= 0.5.1 =
+* Fixes bug in 0.5 where the default page it wouldn't save correctly.

+My apologies to those who jumped on 0.5 only to find see bug and upgrade again very soon after.
+I thought I had already fixed it…

 = 0.5 =
 * Improved the output of statuses.
 When you upgrade please be sure to visit the options page and review/update it.